How to link to library resources

 Direct links to specific resources and guides on the Libraries' Web site could also prove useful to your students.
 Here are a few possibilities:

-This self-paced, interactive tutorial is designed to provide students with the necessary foundations and skills to find useful information, to evaluate it critically and to use it wisely for various purposes such as writing research assignments.
+The quizzes, videos and tips in this interactive tutorial is designed to provide students with the necessary foundations and skills to find useful information, to evaluate it critically and to use it wisely for various purposes such as writing research assignments.

 Citation and Style Guides